 Narcan has few side effects.
 Some people may find though that Narcan causes them to experience allergic reactions.
 People shouldn’t administer Narcan to women who are nursing or pregnant unless they are clearly overdosing from opioids.
 Once a person administers Narcan to someone with a physical dependence on opioids, the person receiving the Narcan will experience withdrawal symptoms.
 These are pretty uncomfortable, but not life-threatening.

 Opioids Effects and Abuse

-Luckily, over the past couple of years, opioid overdose deaths have declined slightly, but the opioid epidemic remains a pervasive, deadly issue in the United States.
+Luckily, over the past couple of years, opioid overdose deaths have declined slightly.
+The opioid epidemic remains pervasive though, thus causing a deadly issue in the United States.